"God willing, we'll all meet again in Spaceballs 2: The Search for More Money."

 - Pandering to the Base: Doing what fans want instead of what the creators and executives want.

-- Prequel: Sequel set before the original.
+- Prequel: Sequel chronologically set before the original.

-- Prequel In The Lost Age: Sequel set in the time the original says has long passed.
+- Prequel in the Lost Age: Sequel set in the time the original says has long passed.

-- Refitted For Sequel: Scene intended to be in the original is moved to the sequel.
+- Refitted for Sequel: Scene intended to be in the original is moved to the sequel.

 - Running the Asylum: Hired fans turn fanon into canon.